 Any obstacle that does not offer at least 14ft of vertical clearance is considered a height restriction for shipping container delivery.
-These may include power lines, trees and tree branches, gateways, arches, building eaves and low bridges.
-It’s important to make sure that there is sufficient vertical clearance along all sections of your local roadways to avoid delivery hazards and delays.
+These may include power lines, trees and tree branches, gateways, arches, building eaves, and low bridges.
+It’s essential to ensure sufficient vertical clearance along all sections of your local roadways to avoid delivery hazards and delays.

 Not sure if local roadways will accommodate a successful shipping container delivery to your location?
 Contact us to receive a free delivery guideline assessment and review of your local roads and features before ordering your shipping container from Used Conex.

 Tilt bed trailers are designed to perform secure shipping container delivery with direct placement on the ground at the drop-off location.

 They are ideal for small businesses, private properties, and other locations that do not have specialized forklifts or cranes to haul containers or remove them from the delivery vehicle.
 With a tilt bed trailer, container delivery planning will include the location, space, and conditions in which the container will be placed.
 Because it will not be possible to move the container once it is down without equipment, it’s essential to ensure that the surface and location are suitable for a storage container drop-off.